jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

 Once you have the question, then:

-1. Finding a relevant public channel.
+1. Look for a relevant public channel.
 Avoid private ones or personal messages since public ones ensure more people see the question and learn from it.
 2. Follow up with a brief note on the solution to the thread.
 Upvote helpful answers and accept any that solved the problem.
-3. Don't ask questions in ongoing threads since those not following the tread will not see it.
+3. Don't ask questions in ongoing threads since those not following the thread will not see it.
 4. Be courteous, use please and 'thanks for your attention', etc.
-5. Use accessible formats e.g. use text over doc files.

 References
 ==========